johsteffens/tbman/README.md

 ```

 ### Automatic Alignment
-When requesting memory of size n\*m when n is a positive integer and m is the highest possible power of 2, then the returned memory is aligned to the lesser of m and 'BCORE_TBMAN_ALIGN'.
-In practice this means that if you allocate an array of data type `mytype` with `sizeof( mytype )` being a power or two and <= BCORE_TBMAN_ALIGN then all elements of the array are aligned to `sizeof( mytype )`.
-This is very helpful when your code uses SIMD vectorization and expects data alignment.
+When requesting memory of size n\*m when n is a positive integer and m is the highest possible power of 2, then the returned memory is aligned to the lesser of m and 'TBMAN_ALIGN'.
+In practice this means that if you allocate an array of data type `mytype` with `sizeof( mytype )` being a power or two and <= TBMAN_ALIGN then all elements of the array are aligned to `sizeof( mytype )`.
+This is very helpful when your code uses SIMD vectorization and expects proper data alignment.

 ### Granted Amount
-Tbman might grant more memory than requested.
+Tbman never grants less than requested but it might grant more.
 In that case the granted amount can be considered allocated.
 This can be utilized for example in dynamic arrays.

    * Query for the granted amount for an existing memory instance:
 ```C